pingcap/docs/op-guide/offline-ansible-deployment.md

     > **Note**: The default port of TiDB service is 4000.

-2. Access the monitoring platform using a browser.
+2. Access the monitoring platform using a web browser.

     ```
     http://172.16.10.1:3000